-Sport BC and KidSport BC are excited to share that with the return of organized modified sport is being offered by our member organizations in some capacity.
-KidSport BC and or chapters have begun to process and approve applications for funding.
+Sport BC and KidSport BC recognize that organized modified sport is being offered by our member organizations in some capacity.
+KidSport BC and our chapters are still approving applications for funding.
 We will only be approving applications involving the sports that have had their official Return to Sport plans reviewed and approved by their governing body at this time and are members of the Sport BC.
 Please see below for current eligible sports for funding.

 As of February, 2021, the following sports Return to Sport plans have been reviewed and accepted by their applicable governing body and are ready to offer modified sport (and are members of Sport BC):

-Alpine, Archery, Artistic Swimming, Athletics, Badminton, Baseball, Basketball, Biathlon, Bowling, Boxing, BC Wheelchair Sports, Canoe Kayak, Cheer, Cricket, Curling, Cycling, Diving, Equestrian, Fencing, Field Hockey, Figure Skating, Football, Golf, Gymnastics – Artistic, Gymnastics – Rhythmic, Hockey, Judo, Karate, Lawn Bowling, Lacrosse, Ringette, Rowing, Rugby, Sailing, Soccer, Softball, Special Olympics BC, Speed Skating, Squash, Swimming, Table Tennis, Tennis, Triathlon, Ultimate, Volleyball, Waterpolo, Weightlifting, and Wrestling.
+Alpine, Archery, Artistic Swimming, Athletics, Badminton, Baseball, Basketball, Biathlon, Bowling, Boxing, BC Wheelchair Sports, Canoe Kayak, Cheer, Cricket, Curling, Cycling, Diving, Equestrian, Fencing, Field Hockey, Figure Skating, Football, Golf, Gymnastics – Artistic, Gymnastics – Rhythmic, Hockey, Judo, Karate, Lawn Bowling, Lacrosse, Ringette, Rowing, Rugby, Sailing, Soccer, Softball, Special Olympics BC, Speed Skating, Squash, Swimming, Table Tennis, Taekwondo, Tennis, Triathlon, Ultimate, Volleyball, Waterpolo, Weightlifting, and Wrestling.

 Eligibility for KidSport applicants remains the same as outlined on the application forms.